Alert icon

 Secondary education

-NCEA Level 3 is required to enter tertiary training.
+You usually need NCEA Level 3 or University Entrance to do the study or training for this job.
 Useful subjects include history of art, design and visual communication (graphics), maths, physics, and painting, sculpture, photography and printmaking combined.

 Personal requirements